rerun-io/rerun/examples/python/notebook_neural_field_2d/README.md

 The easiest way to try out the notebook is to use Jupyter.

-Install jupyter
+First, install the requirements (this includes Jupyter, the Rerun SDK, and the notebook support package)
 ```
 pip install -r requirements.txt
 ```

-Open the notebook
+Then, open the notebook
 ```
 jupyter notebook neural_field_2d.ipynb
 ```